 Ginger Lavender Wilkerson, a licensed marriage and family therapist in Long Beach, California, works with teens experiencing anxiety and OCD.
 She explains that the American Psychiatric Association defines obsessions as intrusive thoughts or images that cause distress or anxiety.
 Additionally, compulsions as behaviors that a person feels compelled to do in order to ease their anxiety or suppress the thoughts.

-Since parents can’t read their teenager’s thoughts, Wilkerson suggests parents look for these outward signs that could indicate OCD:
+Since parents can’t read their teenager’s thoughts, Wilkerson suggests parents look for these three outward signs that could indicate OCD:

 - Compulsions or obsessions that are impairing functioning in school, at home, or around the community.
 “They might be late, or missing activities, or be overly afraid of making mistakes and not doing things correctly,” Wilkerson says.